Gottfried Boehm: Work

 In his work Gottfried Boehm is particularly influenced by hermeneutics and phenomenology and by the hermeneutic thought of Hans-Georg Gadamer.
 He has worked on the theory of art and perception in the Renaissance, the 19th and 20th centuries, on contemporary art and on general questions of modernity.

-Recently he has been particularly prominent for his contributions to the history and theory of images, initiating an iconic turn.
+Recently he has been particularly prominent for his contributions to the history and theory of images, introducing the theory of the iconic turn for the first time in the anthology Was ist ein Bild? from 1994.
 Beyond this he has advanced the concept of iconic difference.
+According to this concept, images convey meaning exclusively through visual means, unlike texts, which rely on the predicative model of language propositions.
+In this way, he rejects the possibility of reading images as texts, an approach introduced by the linguistic turn in semiotics and philosophy of language, advocating instead for images to "show" rather than "say."

 Gottfried Boehm is regarded, along with Hans Belting and Horst Bredekamp, as one of the leading theoreticians of art in the German-speaking world.

 Boehm is a prominent figure in the field of Bildwissenschaft ("image-science").
 His account of Bildwissenschaft draws on aesthetics and the work of Maurice Merleau-Ponty, Hans-Georg Gadamer, Hans Jonas, Arthur Danto, Meyer Schapiro, Kurt Bauch and Max Imdahl.
 Boehm addresses questions around the phenomenology of viewing and pictorial representation and the question of medium.
 He also seeks to understand the cognitive processes involved in the presentation and perception of images, and their differences from linguistic processes.